Sleep Disorder Study

 We try to make you as comfortable as possible during the night.
 Our sleep center has TempurPedic® mattresses, 300 thread count sheets, hotel-like suites with private bathrooms, flat screen televisions with DVD, 24 hr. security, and individual temperature control for each room.

-Throughout the sleep disorder study, our expert staff monitors you to make sure you are safe throughout the evening.
+Throughout the sleep disorder test, our expert staff monitors you to make sure you are safe throughout the evening.

 A sleep disorder study usually starts about 9:30 p.m. and ends between 5 and 6 a.m. the next morning.
 These times are adjusted to reflect a person’s normal sleep patterns if they have a job that involves working night or evening shifts.